 Not that I don’t like summer, but you know that feeling of happiness when you get to pull your favourite sweater and scarf out of the closet for the first time…. that is how I feel about fall baking.

 I am so, so happy with this cake.
-I made a last minute frosting decision and the light, creamy, whipped frostiing was so perfect.
+I made a last-minute frosting decision and the light, creamy, whipped frosting was so perfect.
 I think because it is not as sweet as a traditional buttercream.
 And contrast well with the dense pumpkin and spice of the cake.